 National Heritage and Cultural Studies (NAHECS)

-The National Heritage and Cultural Studies is a bona fide academic unit of the university.
-It envisions itself as the premier conservation, academic and research institution in heritage and cultural studies and liberation history in Africa, accessible to both the scholarly community and the public, and as a centre of excellence engaging in national and international scholarly discourses, producing critical knowledge, and expanding the intellectual capacity of the South African nation.
+NAHECS is a bona fide archival, curatorship and academic unit of the university.
+It envisions itself a major conservation, academic and research institution in respect to heritage and cultural studies and liberation history in Africa, accessible to the scholarly community and the public, and as a centre of excellence engaging in national and international scholarly discourses, producing critical knowledge, and expanding the intellectual capacity of the South African nation.